ofabricio/jsqt/README.md

 The `val` argument (the last item of the list) is the value to be set and can be a function or a raw value.

 By default `(set)` does not insert a field it does not find.
 Use `-i` flag to insert.

+Use `-r` after a key to rename it.

 The `*` symbol is also available to iterate on each array item.